 Jesus did more than die, he rose again from the dead, triumphing over hell, sin, and the grave:

 This grace was given to us in Christ Jesus before the ages began, but it has now been revealed through the appearing of our Savior Christ Jesus, who abolished death and brought life and immortality to light through the gospel.
 (2 Timothy 1:9-10)

-It is true that flesh and blood must die, but Jesus has shown us by his resurrection that we, too, will be raised to life eternal:
+Flesh and blood must indeed die, but Jesus has shown us by his resurrection that we, too, will be raised to life eternal:

 Since therefore the children share in flesh and blood, he himself likewise partook of the same things, that through death he might destroy the one who has the power of death, that is, the devil, and deliver all those who through fear of death were subject to lifelong slavery.
 (Hebrews 2:14-15)

 We no longer need to fear death.
-Death is just a passing to life forever more:
+Death is just passing to live forever more:

 When this perishable body puts on imperishability, and this mortal body puts on immortality, then the saying that is written will be fulfilled:

 Where, O death, is your sting?”
 (1 Corinthians 15:54-55)